 Some experts have predicted that this trend will continue, with the workplace becoming even more like a residential space that allows employees to carry out their work in a far more relaxed way.

 Other experts suggest that the office will no longer serve as the central hub of a business and employees will all work remotely from their own homes.
 This is certainly an interesting school of thought and many corporations are currently trialing technology which will allow their workforce to work remotely whilst staying in touch with their colleagues over a variety of devices.
+Additionally, COVID-19 has brought the concepts of traditional office size and collaborative workspaces into question as employees require separation in order to adhere to distancing guidelines.

 Interestingly, one study has estimated that half of the UK workforce will be working remotely by 2020.
 An interesting projection for employers who prefer to keep their team in one place when it comes to completing projects.